 How were wages and wealth described by advanced economics in the “Gilded Age?”
 Pp.614-615 Freedom, Inequality, and Democracy

+Given the vast expansion of the nation’s productive capacity, many Americans viewed the

+concentration of wealth as inevitable, natural, and justified by progress.
+By the turn of the

+century, advanced economics taught that wages were determined by the iron law of supply

+and demand and that wealth rightly flowed not to those who worked the hardest but to men with business skills

+and access to money.

 How does your textbook define “liberty of contract?”
 Glossary p.A-68